Axram/CubeProject/README.md

 # CubeProject
-Bachelor project about balancing a cube using a reaction wheel
+Bachelor project at KTH [1], about balancing a cube using a reaction wheel

+1: Royal Institute of Technology, Stockholm Sweden